rizar/attention-lvcsr/exp/wsj/README.md

    model option, beam size and subset there are alignment images and `report.txt` which contains transcripts, approximate CER and WER and other auxiliary information.
+   <part> specifies the dataset to decode.
+For example it can take on the value 'valid'

 5. Score the recognized transcripts: